-Furnish Construction Slope Protection at the required locations or at the locations shown on the SWPPP as the slopes are constructed.
+Furnish Construction Slope Protection at the required locations as the slopes are constructed.
 Furnish all permanent slope protection as shown in the construction plans when final grade is complete.

 G. Ditch Checks and Ditch Protection.
-Place filter fabric ditch checks or rock checks across a ditch and perpendicular to the flow to protect the ditch from erosion and to filter sediment from the flowing water.
+Place filter fabric ditch checks or rock checks across a ditch and perpendicular to the flow.
+Use rock checks to protect the ditch from erosion.
+Use filter fabric ditch checks to filter sediment from the flowing water.